akhilsdeportfolio/construct_week_2/README.md

   - Enter their Credit/Debit card details
   - Place the Order
 - On placing the Order, a pop-up displays the order no. generated for the user and the shopping bag is also cleared.
+- On the Landing Page header, user can click on the "Your Account" which is inside the username in the display
+- On My Account page
+   -Customer can view products or he/she can remove the products from Wishlist
+   - Add or Remove the delivary Addres
+   - Customer can change their password if they needed

 ## Screenshots
 <!-- --- -->